RavenAlexander/Capstone-ECommerce-Project/README.md

 and then `$ npm run dev` in your chosen directory.

+## Challenges Addressed

+1. **Mapping List Products**: I needed to learn how to make sure the products listed how I wanted them to across all pages without errors.
+2. **Profile Creation**: Facilitated seamless profile creation for users, ensuring all necessary information is captured and easily manageable.
+3. **Eliminating 'Undefined' Errors when Fetching Product**:  I learned how to write optional chaining in React using the '?.' operator to determine whether the value of an object is truthy or falsy.
+By using this operator, it helped me to avoid any of my code values returning "undefined" React errors.

 ## Overall Reflection
-I made a project that meets all of the specified requirements.
-Although not included in the code, the appropriate index used for my database is '_id' which is already set up by default.
-I did not see a need to create a code for this as it felt redundant.
-I wanted to adhere to DRY coding principles and prevent redundancy.

 This was a complex project that used multiple React hooks such as UseRef, UseState, UseContext, useEffect and many JSX Components.
-I learned a lot about how to write optional chaining in React using the '?.' operator to determine whether the value of an object is truthy or falsy.
-By using this operator, it helped me to avoid any of my code values returning "undefined" React errors.

 I added creative elements and a personal touch to my project through the use of CSS styling.
 I love using CSS and enjoyed the opportunity to use both grid and flex displays interchangeably.
 I believe I delivered an engaging experience to the end-user, by giving the opportunity to browse through multiple shop categories as if it were an actual clothing shop.

-### Challenges / Blockers
-This project was very interesting and I felt challenged at times when dealing with mapping products and applying the appropriate React keys.
-Eventually I got it figured out, though.
-The code works as intended.
+### Future Goals

-I would have loved to have more time to write JSX logic for some of the visual elements on the pages.
+Write functional JSX logic for all visual elements on the pages.
 For example, there are some placeholder buttons and text that I would love to make dynamic and/or functional in the future.